gubo97000/gChat/README.md

 Close the client.
 You can also use `Ctrl+C`.

-##2 - The Visualizer
+## 2 - The Visualizer

-The visualizer work with the same conf.txt file of the client so be sure tu put the in the same folder.
+The visualizer work with the same conf.txt file of the client so be sure to put it the in the same folder.

 You will be asked to enter a room, leave blank or "plaza" and you will enter the default room of the server.
 The room must be created from the client before be entered.

-##3 - The server
+## 3 - The server
 The server do everything by itself, the first time is executed it will create the file ser_conf.txt where you can put the password for admin, after it will start on port 9734;